 Investment: $360, with flexible payment plan options.
 Participants who sign up on or before 8?15 get early bird pricing of $300.

 This investment covers the cost of six 90-minute group sessions, with six bonus co-resting sessions, and a PDF of worksheets to use during and after sessions.

 Participants are welcome to utilize payment plans at no additional cost, but the price reflects the six-session group as a whole, and will not be reduced or prorated according to attendance.
 Payments can be split into as many as four installments.

-I’m Allison Staiger, creator of Highwire Therapy, LLC.
+I’m Allison Staiger, creator of Highwire Therapy, PLLC.
 I’m a Licensed Clinical Social Worker, dual-licensed in Illinois and Louisiana, and Perinatal Mental Health Certified through Postpartum Support International.
 I work with parents all along the parenting spectrum: from trying to conceive, through pregnancy, and into postpartum, including folks experiencing infertility, loss, birth trauma, and postpartum mood and anxiety disorders.

 My work is grounded in a strong feminist perspective that supports individual healing while challenging the oppressive systems that make motherhood so difficult.
 I have helped many birthing parents put internal and external systems in place to protect and heal from pervasive burnout and overwhelm (myself included), and embody parenthood from a grounded, values-aligned, and non-oppressive space.
 NYMM is iterated from a group created for maternal burnout that exceeded my expectations.
 I’m excited to build a new little ecosystem of support and strength this fall.

 Questions?
 Clarifications?
 Ready to get started?
 Enrollment in NYMM requires participant to be located in Illinois or Louisiana, and requires a free consult and intake to ensure goodness of fit.